 Drivers will optimise their day to be available during the peak hours in the hope of getting more rides and earning more.

-Second-order thinking:
+Second-order Thinking:

 See where this is going?